-Amounts represent the grant date fair values of performance stock options granted during the applicable fiscal year in accordance with ASC 718.
+- Amounts represent the grant date fair values of performance stock options granted during the applicable fiscal year in accordance with ASC 718.
 For information on the assumptions used in calculating the amounts reported, see the "Stock-Based Compensation" footnote in the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2017.
 Represents the payouts of KCP bonuses for performance during the applicable year and paid early in the subsequent year.
+For 2017, KCP was funded based on the - (3) Represents the payouts of KCP bonuses for performance during the applicable year and paid early in the subsequent year.
 For 2017, KCP was funded based on the achievement of a pre-established adjusted net income target, and awards were adjusted based on the Compensation Committee's exercise of negative discretion based on the Company's performance relative to pre-established targets for Adjusted KCP EBITDA, collections and cost-to-collect and other factors deemed appropriate by the Compensation Committee, including individual performance.
 In accordance with SEC rules, the one-time Retention Cash Awards granted in 2017 are not reportable under this column until earned (which will occur in equal installments on June 30, 2018, December 31, 2018, June 30, 2019 and December 31, 2019, subject to the executive's continued employment).
-Information about the Retention Restricted Cash Awards is set forth in the notes to the 2017 Grants of Plan-Based Awards table and the Outstanding Equity Awards at 2017 Year-End table, below.

-&lt;sup>(4) Amounts in this column include matching contributions to our 401(k) plan, contributions to Health Savings Accounts and matching contributions pursuant to charitable donation programs of the Company.

-(5) Includes commuting expenses in the amount of \$110.160.

-(6) Includes a housing allowance of \$25,000.
+Information about the Retention Restricted Cash Awards is set forth in the notes to the 2017 Grants of Plan-Based Awards table and the Outstanding Equity Awards at 2017 Year-End table, below. - (4) Amounts in this column include matching contributions to our 401(k) plan, contributions to Health Savings Accounts and matching contributions pursuant to charitable donation programs of the Company. - (5) Includes commuting expenses in the amount of \$110,160. - (6) Includes a housing allowance of \$25,000.